nicholaswmin/automap/README.md

 in a process that exhibits an almost
 [constant-time complexity O(1)][const].

-There's no network roundtrip involved for each list, or even separate requests since this module uses a small Lua script which allows something akin to an [`mget`][mget], but for hashes.
+There's no network roundtrip involved for each list, or even separate requests.

 #### Nested lists